2nd Chronicles Chapter 10

 his father while he lived, saying, How do ya’ll advise to answer to these people?

-10:7 And they spoke to him, saying, If you be kind to this people, and please them, and speak good words to them, they will be your servants forever.
+10:7 And they spoke to him, saying, If you be good to this people, and please them, and speak good words to them, they will be your servants forever.

-10:8 But he left the counsel which the aged men gave him, and consulted with the young men who had grown up with him, standing with him.
+10:8 But he left the counsel which the elders gave him, and consulted with the young men who had grown up with him, standing with him.

 10:9 And he said to them, What do ya’ll advise that we may return answer to this people, that have spoken to me, saying, Lighten the yoke that your father did put on us?